cosmos/mainnet/README.md

 connection to the software is excluded. **Please exercise extreme caution!**

 Further, please note that it remains in the community's sole discretion to adopt or not to adopt the recommended Genesis Block Release Software.
-Therefore, Interchain Foundation cannot guarantee that (i) ATOMs will be created and (ii) the recommended allocation as set forth in GENESIS.md will actually take place.
-The recommended Genesis Block Release Software has no support for interoperability; the Atoms will not be transferable.
+Therefore, the Interchain Foundation cannot guarantee that (i) ATOMs will be created and (ii) the recommended allocation as set forth in GENESIS.md will actually take place.
+The recommended Genesis Block Release Software has no support for interoperability (IBC), and the Atoms will not be transferable.